prataprc/prataprc.github.io.v1/_contents/booting-erlang.rst

-:title: Overhead of booting an Erlang VM
+:title: Overhead of booting Erlang VM
 :author: prataprc

 Wanted to measure the overhead of booting an Erlang virtual machine, do